15 Small Towns Around Philadelphia Where Everyone Knows Your Name

 7. Collingswood, New Jersey

 Collingswood is right near Haddonfield, so you can spend the day in Haddonfield and take the train two stops further for a night out in Haddonfield.
 Until 2015, it was a dry town, so you'll find the streets packed with high quality BYOB restaurants.
-There's also a great rolled ice cream spot, Arctic Freeze, for dessert.
+It's no wonder that Collingswood is the best

 8. Medford, New Jersey

-Medford, New Jersey is a small farm town with a bustling Main Street section that has grown over the past few years.
+is a small farm town with a bustling Main Street section that has grown over the past few years.
 You can find breweries, shops, parks and restaurants all within walking distance of where you park your car!
+One of the best family friendly restaurants in the area, the Pop Shop, is located in a historic buidling right on Main Street.
 Take the time to drive around town, too - you'll be treated to views of the old mills that made this town popular, and can even head to Johnson's Farm to pick your own veggies or shop in their country store.
 Medford is located just 40 minutes east of Philly.

 9. Downingtown, Pennsylvania